beemdevelopment/Aegis/docs/vault.md

 # Aegis Vault

-Aegis persists the user's tokens to a file.
+Aegis persists the user's token secrets and related information to a file.
 This file is referred to as the __vault__.
 Users can configure the app to store the vault in plain text or to encrypt it with a password.

 This document describes Aegis' security design and file format.
 It's split up into two parts.
 First, the cryptographic primitives and use of them for